Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - `response` produces a literal response in the "entering" phase.

-- `request/eval` evaluates an update on the request in the "entering" phase, includes `request` in the evaluation environment.
+- `request/update` evaluates an update on the request in the "entering" phase, includes `request` in the evaluation environment.

-- `response/eval` evaluates an update on the response in the "leaving" phase, includes `request` and `response` in the evaluation environment.
+- `response/update` evaluates an update on the response in the "leaving" phase, includes `request` and `response` in the evaluation environment.

-- `reverse-proxy/forwarded-headers` record information for "x-forwarded" headers on the request in the "entering" phase.
+- `reverse-proxy/forwarded-headers` record information for "x-forwarded" headers on the request in the "entering" phase on the `:proxy-request-overrides`.
+Note: put this interceptor near the top to prevent overwriting request properties by other interceptors like `request/update`.

-- `reverse-proxy/proxy-request` produce a response by executing the (modified!) request (including the recorded "x-forwarded" headers information) in the "entering" phase.
+- `reverse-proxy/proxy-request` produce a response by executing the (modified!) request (including the recorded "x-forwarded" headers information in `:proxy-request-overrides`) in the "entering" phase.

 The "eval" interceptors support the following functions: